thepanchanandgupta/TwitterTweetBot/README.md

 Copy code
 pip install selenium
-Download Chrome WebDriver and Google Chrome for testing and ensure it is in your system's PATH and are compatible with each other.
+Create a 'binaries' folder and download Chrome WebDriver and Google Chrome for testing in it and ensure they are in your system's PATH and compatible.

 Usage
 Update the PROMISED_DOWN and PROMISED_UP variables in main.py to set your desired threshold for internet speed.